 What size are your drawings?
 Some people like to draw larger objects, while others want to sketch smaller subjects.
 Art journals come in a variety of sizes.
 You will want to buy the right size paper for your journaling ideas.

 What mediums will you use for your art journaling?
 Will you use a wet medium or a dry medium?
 Wet mediums are products like acrylic paint, gesso, and watercolor paints.
 Dry medium refers to graphite, colored pencil, and charcoal.
 You will want to purchase a type of paper that will work well for the mediums you will be using.
-For example, if you will use watercolors for your journal, you will want to purchase a watercolor sketchbook.
+For example, if you use watercolors for your journal, you will want to purchase a watercolor sketchbook.

 What type of binding and cover do you prefer?
-Many artists prefer spiral binding journals because spiral bound journals are easier to flip and keep the pages flat; however, sewn bindings are very durable.
+Many artists prefer spiral binding journals because spiral-bound journals are easier to flip and keep the pages flat; however, sewn bindings are very durable.

 How much are you willing to spend on a journal?
-The costs of journals will vary depending on the quality of the paper, the binding, and cover.
+The costs of journals will vary depending on the quality of the paper, the binding, and the cover.
 Set a journal budget and shop for a journal that falls into your budget range.

 Artist Top Picks For Best Art Journals

 The Strathmore Softcover Mixed Media journal comes with a velvety dark brown softcover.
 It has 64 professional quality paper pages excellent for gouache, acrylics, watercolors, colored pencils, pen-and-ink, pastels, markers, and graphite.
-The paper is acid-free paper made from 100% cotton fiber.
+The paper is an acid-free paper made from 100% cotton fiber.
 This art journal is a top choice by artists who use both wet media and dry media.